-Product Revenue, Net
+Product Revenue.
+Net

-In August 2022, in conjunction with the launch of our first FDA approved product, ZORYVE cream, we began to recognize revenue from product sales, net of rebates, chargebacks, discounts, and other adjustments.
-Additionally, in June 2023, we began recognizing revenue net of deductions for ZORYVE cream in Canada and, in January 2024, for ZORYVE foam.
+In August 2022, in conjunction with the launch of our first FDA approved product, ZORYVE cream 0.3%, we began to recognize revenue from product sales, net of rebates, chargebacks, discounts, and other adjustments.
+Additionally, in June 2023, we began recognizing revenue net of deductions for ZORYVE cream 0.3% in Canada and, in January 2024, for ZORYVE foam.
+We received FDA approval of ZORYVE cream 0.15% for atopic dermatitis and began recognizing related revenues in July 2024.
 We will continue to evaluate trends related to revenue for ZORYVE.
 Additionally, if our development efforts for our other product candidates and ZORYVE label extensions are successful and result in regulatory approval, we may generate additional revenue in the future from product sales.